BioticComponent/CIS3207-Projects-UZDZINSKI/README/MySolution.md

 # The Solution

+Major Commits:
 First Commit: I have test implemented a fifo and priority queue that are able to hold events.
+Second Commit: Moved queues to one header file and provided access to main.
+Created test files that are used for testing and debugging